paulalex/upskilling/design_patterns/README.md

 ## Decorator Pattern

+Decorators are supported out of the box when using python, and python also supports passing functions as arguments to another function.

+The decorator pattern is useful when:

+* You want to add additional functionality to an existing object without changing it (Open Closed Principle)
+* You do not want to sub class but still need to extend an object
+* You want to dynamically modify an objects properties and functionality

 ## Facade Pattern

 ## Factory Pattern

 ## Observer Pattern

-The Observer pattern is useful when:
+The observer pattern is useful when:

-* You are programming GUI's (swing, android etc) and you need a listener to call back when state changes
+* You are programming GUI's (swing, android etc) and you need a listener to call back when state changes (e.g register a callback with a button component)
 * You need an event listener for any other reason

 ## Proxy Pattern

 ## Strategy Pattern

-The Strategy pattern defines ***how*** something should be done is useful when:
+The strategy pattern defines ***how*** something should be done is useful when:

 * You want to create algorithms as objects and use them at runtime via a generic method that simply runs the algorithm
 * A good example would be a preference setting for how to save something